For anyone in love with art and good food, Florence is a must-see European destination.

 Where to stay in Florence – Accommodation

-We chose to book in a central location, 3 minute walk from Piazza del Duomo, in an old villa on Via Faenza.
+We chose to book in a central location, a 3-minute walk from Piazza del Duomo, in an old villa on Via Faenza.

 How to get around Florence?